adriandrei/random-discount-codes/README.md

 implementation is an optimistic one which trades the need to validate each code individually and attempts to insert a batch of new codes in a single transaction; if this fails, we then check which codes already exists and only regenerate new values for those and attempts to save them again.
-An even more robust solution would extract this "check how many exists and regenerate them again" and retry it several times (configurable number) before existing.
+An even more robust solution would extract this "check how many exists and regenerate them again" and retry it several times (configurable number) before exiting.
 An example would be to try to generate 100, error out while discovering that 10 are already used, save the 90 and proceed to regenerate 10 and save them followed again by 5 being already used and so on.
 This approach minimizes the number of db calls for optimal performance.
 At the other end however, we could go the route of individually checking each and every newly generated code before adding it to the list of commitable codes, but this approach would make as many round trips just for uniqueness validation as there are codes to generate which would